AdnanHodzic/auto-cpufreq/README.md

 * force TEXT
     - Force use of either the powersave or performance governor.
 Setting to 'reset' goes back to normal mode

+* state
+    - Show if the governor has been overriden with --force.
+Returns 'default' if there's no override

 * config TEXT
     - Use config file at defined path